Droll

 The original definition of the adjective droll is amusingly odd or whimsically comical.
 The word comes from the French drôle, a noun meaning buffoon or scamp, so the English word should be synonymous with buffoonish.

-But some writers use droll to mean deadpan, sarcastic, or muted or to describe someone with a dry sense of humor.
+But some writers use droll to mean deadpan, sarcastic, muted, or dull or to describe someone with a dry sense of humor.
 There is no etymological basis for this, yet it is common.
 For example, these writers obviously don’t mean amusingly odd, whimsically comical, or buffoonish here:

 Live, post-rock can sometimes feel droll and never-ending, whilst the same artist on CD can feel uplifting and euphoric.
-[Glasswerk.co.uk]
+[Glasswerk.co.uk (link now dead)]

-These writers use droll according to its traditional sense:
+And these writers use droll in its more traditional sense:

 It bears his hallmarks, with droll physical comedy from its animated characters and a stripped down storyline that lends itself to mime.
 [The Virginia Pilot]